Kulllerkeks/Thorne/README.md

 # Corne keyboard

-The Corne keyboard is a split keyboard with 3x6 column staggered keys and 3 thumb keys, based on [Helix](https://github.com/MakotoKurauchi/helix).
+The Thorne keyboard is a split keyboard with 3x6 column staggered keys and 3 thumb keys, a variation of the [Corne](https://github.com/foostan/crkbd) Keyboard.
-Crkbd stands for Corne Keyboard.

 ## Lineup